phreaknik/phonon-network/README.md

 ### How are Phonons Transferred?

-Phonons are passed between cards via encrypted channels. *Each phonon contains an amount, an asset type, a private key, and some other metadata*.
-Because private keys are being passed, it is important for participants to trust the issuance of their counterparty (i.e. that the counterparty's card is indeed running Phonon and will not double spend).
-This is accomplished with a **certificate authority** (generally also the card issuer), who signs the identity public key of the card in the manufacturing provisioning process.
-Every user of the phonon network may configure which CAs they trust and may add or revoke trust of any given CA at any time.
+Each phonon contains an amount, an asset type, a private key, and some other metadata.
+Because private keys are being passed, all phonon transmission happens over secure (encrypted) channels between counterparty cards.
+The data is encrypted/decrypted using a shared AES secret which is the ECDH shared secret of the cards' identity key pairs.

 ### How do Withdrawals Work?

 When a user wishes to withdraw a phonon onto the blockchain network from which it originated, they call a function on the card, which generates the relevant payload and makes a signature needed to satisfy the withdrawal conditions (these vary depending on the network and/or withdrawal implementation). *The signature originates from the **private key contained in the phonon itself** - once the withdrawal occurs, the phonon (including this key) is deleted from the card.* At this point, it is up to the user to package this signature into a transaction and make the withdrawal on-chain.

+### Where is the Trust?

+Although not strictly part of the Phonon Network, it is important for participants to trust the issuance of their counterparty (i.e. that the counterparty's card is indeed running Phonon and will not double spend).
+This is generally accomplished with a **certificate authority** (usually the card issuer), who signs the identity public key of the card in the manufacturing provisioning process.
+Every user of the phonon network may configure which CAs they trust and may add or revoke trust of any given CA at any time.

+# Structure of a Phonon

+Each phonon represents a non-fungible "packet" of tokens.
+It contains the following minimum set of data, which may be stored in various ways (covered in later sections):

+1. **Receiving private key:** at deposit time, each phonon must be sent to a different address.
+The deposit address corresponds to a private key, which is passed between participants in the network as the phonon is spent.
+So long as private keys aren't reused, any counterparty risk (which should be obviated by hardware-enforced rules, but ya know... crypto people) is constrained to the individual phonon
+2. **Network ID:** an identifier for the network from which this phonon derives.
+A recipient of a phonon should be careful to ensure this id corresponds to the network on which he expects the tokens to exist.
+In the case of Ethereum, this network id maps to a settlement smart contract address (20 bytes)
+3. **Asset ID:** an identifier for the asset describing this phonon.
+For Ethereum, a list of accepted asset ids is stored on-chain; these correspond to a token address and, for NFTs, a token id.
+For Bitcoin, there is only one asset id (`0`).
+4. **Tx Data:** usually a transaction hash and, in the case of Bitcoin, a UTXO index in that transaction.
+4. **Amount:** the number of tokens (in atomic units).

-# Initialization and Card Identity
+# Provisioning a Card

+Phonon is designed to work with [Java cards](https://www.oracle.com/technetwork/java/embedded/javacard/overview/index.html).
 To initialize a Java card, you first need a card reader (e.g. [HID OMNIKEY](https://www.hidglobal.com/products/readers/omnikey) series).
-While many variants exist, the Phonon Network is designed to *prefer* a secure interface, which exists in the GridPlus Lattice1.
+While many variants exist, the Phonon Network is designed to *prefer* a secure interface, which exists in the GridPlus [Lattice1](https://gridplus.io/lattice).

+## Installing and Initializing the Applet

+Part of the manufacturing/issuing process involves installation and initialization of the Java card applet.
+Each step occurs only once - if someone attempts to reinstall an applet, the card will lose its identity keystore.

-The card applet source code (e.g. the SafeCard applet) is compiled and flashed onto the card using the reader.
+First, the card applet source code (e.g. the SafeCard applet) is compiled and flashed onto the card using the reader.
 This is called **installation**.

 After installing the applet, the issuer calls the `init()` function, which looks something like this: